Ex-US Olympics gymnastics coach with ties to Nassar charged

 John Geddert was head coach of the 2012 U.S. women’s Olympic gymnastics team, which won a gold medal.
 Nassar was the team’s doctor and also treated injured gymnasts at Twistars, Geddert’s Lansing-area gym for elite athletes.

-Geddert, 63, is accused of injuring people for years through forced labor and recruiting minors for forced labor, according to documents filed in an Eaton County court, near Lansing.
+Geddert, 63, is accused of turning the gym into a criminal business.
+He's charged with recruiting minors for forced labor, apparently a reference to the gymnasts he coached, according to documents filed in an Eaton County court, near Lansing.

-He also is charged with molesting a teen with hands in 2012.
-Authorities said Geddert also lied to investigators in 2016 when he said he had never heard anyone complain about Nassar.
+No details were disclosed in the documents, but Attorney General Dana Nessel scheduled an afternoon news conference to discuss the case.
+A message seeking comment was left with Geddert’s attorney.

-Michigan Attorney General Dana Nessel scheduled an afternoon news conference.
-A message seeking comment was left with Geddert's attorney.
+Geddert also is charged with sexually assaulting a teen in 2012.
+Authorities allege that he also lied to investigators in 2016 when he said he had never heard anyone complain about Nassar, who pleaded guilty to being a serial sexual abuser of female gymnasts.

 Geddert has insisted he had “zero knowledge” of Nassar’s crimes, although some gymnasts said he forced them to see Nassar and was physically abusive.
-Nassar, who was a doctor at Michigan State University, has been sentenced to decades in prison for sexually assaulting gymnasts at the school and elsewhere as well as possessing child pornography.
+Nassar, who was a doctor at Michigan State University, was sentenced to decades in prison for sexually assaulting gymnasts at the school and elsewhere, and for possessing child pornography.

 During Nassar’s sentencing, a woman said Geddert was aware in the late 1990s that Nassar had performed an “inappropriate procedure” on her when she was 16.
 A prosecutor read that accuser’s anonymous statement in court.